Give us a call now for an immediate match with a local pro.

 HVAC system repairs and replacements are important, but can be expensive.
 Thankfully, homeowners can take steps to reduce wear and tear on their system and lower future maintenance needs.

-Request estimates from at least three HVAC contractors.
-Explain your issues and ask if specialists can inspect your system in person.
-Compare each provider's diagnoses, recommended solutions, estimated cost, warranties, and timelines.
-Avoid companies that pressure you or demand payment before work.
+Request estimates from three or more HVAC providers.
+Describe your issues and ask if specialists can inspect your system in person.
+Review each contractor's diagnoses, recommended solutions, estimated cost, warranties, and timeline.
+Avoid providers that pressure you or demand payment before work.

-It's important to choose an HVAC company that employs technicians with the appropriate qualifications and expertise.
-In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
-To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the type of exam depends on the kind of equipment they plan to work with).
+It's important to choose an HVAC company that employs technicians with the proper qualifications and expertise.
+HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
+To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
-All other licensing requirements are handled on a state-by-state basis.
+All other licensing requirements are handled at the state level.

 HVAC contractors in New Jersey are required to be licensed by the Board of Examiners of Heating, Ventilating, Air Conditioning and Refrigeration Contractors.
 All contractors must be bonded and must participate in ongoing education, and individuals who operate an HVAC business must have general liability insurance.
 You should also check a company's reviews and complaints on sites such as Google Reviews, the Better Business Bureau (BBB), and Yelp.
-Pick a company with glowing feedback and good customer testimonials.
+Pick a company with glowing feedback and stories of satisfied customers.

 Always make sure you understand what a company’s process is like.
-When HVAC repairs are needed, ask your provider to explain which parts require replacement and why.
-Confirm that your technician will clean and test the system at the end of the job to ensure proper operation.
-When replacing your HVAC, ask the provider to explain the new energy efficiency, brand, model, estimated installation time, and features.
-Before work starts, make sure you understand how your provider will determine the right system size for your home and what the price will be.
+When getting HVAC repairs, ask your provider to specify which parts require replacement and why.
+Confirm that your technician will clean and test the system after finishing the work to verify proper operation.
+When replacing your HVAC, ask the contractor to describe the new brand, model, estimated installation time, energy efficiency, and features.
+Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.

 Typically, you should have your HVAC system inspected twice a year.
 After that inspection, your technician will tell you what services are needed.
 You should also have your system inspected and serviced if you notice any new issues, such as leaks, unusual smells, or strange noises.
-If you have ductwork in your home, it should be serviced every few years.
+If your home has ductwork, it should be serviced every few years.

-The best times of the year to have your HVAC system inspected are the spring and fall.
-Technicians are generally less busy during these times, making it easier to get an appointment.
+The best times of the year to have an HVAC inspection are during the spring and fall.
+Technicians tend to be less busy during these times, so it will be easier to get an appointment.
 This also ensures that your system is ready for the summer and winter, when it typically gets the most use.

 You can save energy throughout the year by reducing the amount of power your HVAC system uses to maintain the temperature of your home.
 During all seasons, keep your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes — adjust it only a few degrees at once.
 You may also consider purchasing a smart thermostat.